ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 ### [WEB SITE](website.md)

-### From navigating the Summit Card Union Website we discovered that the "Secret Folder" is not accessible to the public.
+### From our investigation navigating the Summit Card Union Website we discovered the "Secret Folder" is not accessible to the public.
 Lets try and find it!

 * we discovered the error: "company_folders/secret_folder is no longer accessible to the public"